NVIDIA/DeepLearningExamples/PyTorch/SpeechSynthesis/FastPitch/README.md

 ### Glossary

 **Character duration**
 The time during which a character is being articulated.
-Could be measured in milliseconds, mel-spectrogram frames, etc. Some characters are not pronounced, and thus have 0 duration.
+It could be measured in milliseconds, mel-spectrogram frames, and so on.
+Some characters are not pronounced, and thus, have 0 duration.

 **Fundamental frequency**
-The lowest vibration frequency of a periodic soundwave, for example, produced by a vibrating instrument.
-It is perceived as the loudest.
-In the context of speech, it refers to the frequency of vibration of vocal chords.
-Abbreviated as *f0*.
+The lowest vibration frequency of a periodic soundwave, for example, is produced by a vibrating instrument, and it is perceived as the loudest.
+In the context of speech, it refers to the frequency of vibration of vocal cords.
+It is abbreviated as *f0*.

 **Pitch**
 A perceived frequency of vibration of music or sound.